franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

 ---

 **📋 SUMMARY: Always follow the CRITICAL CALCULATIONS sequence above to ensure accurate wallet analysis and avoid common mistakes that lead to negative available amounts.
 Remember that only staked and redelegated HASH earn rewards - accumulated rewards should be claimed and restaked for optimal ROI.
-Redelegated HASH automatically transitions to fully flexible staked HASH after 21 days with no user action required.**
+Redelegated HASH automatically transitions to fully flexible staked HASH after 21 days with no user action required.
+MOST IMPORTANTLY: For vesting wallets, always calculate controllable HASH = (available + delegated) - vesting_unvested to determine actual market influence and actionable positions.**